-The Sri Lankan Economy recorded an Annual GDP growth of 4.4% in 2016, down from a growth of 4.8% in 2015 mainly due to a poor performance in the Agriculture sector.
-The 4th quarter for 2016 however grew at 5.3% ending the year positively.
+The Sri Lankan Economy recorded an Annual GDP growth of 3.1% in 2017, down from a growth of 4.5% in 2017 mainly due to a poor performance in the Agriculture sector.

-Government policy continues to be unclear and has hampered investments into the country.
+Unclear Government policy continues to hamper investments into the country as large direct Investors remain on the sideline.
 The future outlook on growth will depend largely on the implementation of the budget proposals and clarity of direction.
-Both Portfolio investors and direct Investors remain on the sideline.